Some of the most valuable points you can earn with credit cards are from American Express and Chase.

 Chase credit cards primarily earn Ultimate Rewards points in two ways: the one-time welcome offer and everyday spending.
 One-time bonuses when you first apply can offer substantial rewards if you meet the requirements, typically within a few months of card membership.

 The Chase Freedom Unlimited is an excellent $0 annual fee card for everyday purchases.
-It earns 5% cash back on travel purchased through Chase Ultimate Rewards®, 3% cash back on drugstore purchases and dining at restaurants, including takeout and eligible delivery services and unlimited 1.5% cash back on all other purchases.
+It earns 6.5% cash back on travel purchased through Chase Travel℠, 4.5% cash back on drugstore purchases and dining at restaurants, including takeout and eligible delivery service and 3% cash back on all other purchases (on up to $20,000 spent in the first year).
+After your first year or $20,000 spent, earn 5% cash back on travel purchased through Chase Travel℠, 3% cash back on drugstore purchases and dining at restaurants, including takeout and eligible delivery service and unlimited 1.5% cash back on all other purchases.

-The Chase Sapphire Preferred card is one of the best travel credit cards and is currently offering this welcome bonus: Earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
-That's worth up to $750 when used to book travel through Chase Ultimate Rewards.
+The Chase Sapphire Preferred card is one of my personal favorites and one of the best travel credit cards out there.
+It is currently offering a welcome bonus: Earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+That's worth up to $750 when used to book travel through Chase Travel℠.

 Check out our Chase Sapphire Preferred review for more details.